- Students MUST fulfill all of the requirements for their certificate, diploma, or associate degree, as well as follow the steps below for graduation:

 Catalog of Record

-Any break or interruption in enrollment in a fall semester prior to graduation for any reason would require the student to reapply to the College and meet the program requirements in the Catalog in effect at the time of re-enrollment.
+A student not continuously enrolled until graduation for any reason must reapply to the college and meet the program requirements in the catalog in effect at the time of re-enrollment or any subsequently adopted catalog of record.

 As an expression of confidence in the quality of education at Randolph Community College, we guarantee entry-level technical skill competency for graduates who have obtained an Associate of Applied Science Degree (A.A.S.), a diploma, or a certificate under the umbrella of the A.A.S. degree from the College.
 We also guarantee transfer credit for successfully completed courses that are a part of the Comprehensive Articulation Agreement and Independent Comprehensive Articulation Agreement courses taken by graduates obtaining Associate of Arts (A.A.) and Associate of Science degrees (A.S.) as well as Associate of Arts (A.A.) and Associate of Science (A.S.) diplomas.